DevRel-Foundation/persona-library/docs/traits/organization.md

 - sales qualified
 - devrel qualified

-### Prospect
+### Lurker

 The relationship verges on being unknown.
-There may be a future transaction, but there are not enough signals to qualify the prospect as more than a persona that deserves nurturing.
+There may be a future transaction, but there are not enough signals to qualify the prospect as more than a persona that requires nurturing.

 ### Partner